The University of Memphis has established an IT governance structure that is organized

 The Teaching and Learning Technologies Advisory Committee shall advise the CIO and

 the Provost on technologies and issues related to teaching and learning; will advise

-the Advanced Learning Center (ALC) in teaching and learning initiatives; shall develop
+the Center for Teaching and Learning (CTL) in teaching and learning initiatives; shall

-and review academic technology standards, guidelines, and policies; shall advise on
+develop and review academic technology standards, guidelines, and policies; shall

 and advises on new teaching and learning technologies, and facilitate communications